SylveonDeko/Mewdeko/docs/permissions-system.md

 If you want to remove a permission from the chain of permissions, do `.rp X` to remove rule number X and similarly, do `.mp X Y` to move rule number X to number Y (moving, not swapping!).

-If you want the bot to notify users why they can't use a command or module, use `.verbose true` and Nadeko will tell you what rule is preventing the command from being used.
+If you want the bot to notify users why they can't use a command or module, use `.verbose true` and Mewdeko will tell you what rule is preventing the command from being used.

 ## Commonly Asked Questions